 5 Best Boutique Hoi An Restos To Try

-Below is list of restaurants in Hoi An that our staffs try and recommend.
+Below is a list of restaurants in Hoi An that our staff have tried and recommend as of 2025.

 Moon Restaurant

-Situated at the heart of the Ancient town, the restaurant itself is an old building covered with moss and other time relics.
-The interior design is eye-catching and the service is impeccable.
-The few waitresses look more like sisters welcoming you home than restaurant staff.
-Try the juices (Tropical Storm or Mood for love) and you will have a boost for the night.
+Situated in the heart of the Ancient Town, Moon Restaurant is located in a charming old building adorned with moss and other historical relics.
+The interior design captivates guests while the service is exceptional.
+The staff, who often feel more like sisters welcoming you home, are attentive and warm.
+Be sure to try the unique juices (like Tropical Storm or Mood for Love) for an energizing boost.

 Morning Glory Restaurant